 SAP wants all clients to migrate to SAP Integration Suite on Cloud Foundry (CF) and preferably to the Integration Suite license of it.
 Neo does not have an end of life, but CF is where new development will happen first.

-There are some good reasons where Cloud Foundry is better
+There are some good reasons why Cloud Foundry is better

-- It is in all Hyperscalers (Google is scheduled in Q4 2021) so it is close to your SAP data in the cloud
+- It is in all Hyperscalers, so it is close to your SAP data in the cloud

 - It has a better way of scaling